 1. Networking in the Cloud

-- How public and private subnets differ
+- The difference between public and private subnets

-- How route tables decide where traffic goes
+- How route tables direct traffic flow

 2. Identity and Access Management